eyes and hour

 • Korean rolled omelette

-two onigiri wrapped in plastic wrap on top of a wooden cutting board
+Two onigiri rice balls wrapped in plastic wrap on top of a wooden cutting board.

 Storage and Reheating Tips